Tedbot2000/todo-genie-01/README.md

 ## ToDo Model

-The toDo model is used to represent the tasks within the ToDo Genie Django application.
+The toDo model is used to represent the tasks within the ToDo Genie Pro Django application.
 Below is an outline of the model's primary attributes and features:

 ### Fields: